bedoyadaniel/forensics/docs/en/how-tos/01-how-to-obtain-informed-consent/01-how-to-obtain-informed-consent.md

 # How to obtain and document informed consent during a forensic investigation?

 !!! warning ""
-    Draft documentation still under active review.

-!!! warning ""
     This document has been translated by a non-native English speaker.
 We appreciate any contribution from advanced or native speakers to review and improve the language.
 You can [contribute directly through the associated repository](https://github.com/Socialtic/forensics/issues) or get in touch with us at [seguridad@socialtic.org](mailto:seguridad@socialtic.org).
 Thanks!

 This document is part of a **technical documentation repository** whose main objective is to establish a baseline of proven, flexible and accessible knowledge to **boost consented forensic analysis in support of civil society across the globe**.
 To organize the contents, we use the [technical documentation framework Diátaxis](https://diataxis.fr/).

 This resource fits within the [how-to guides](https://diataxis.fr/how-to-guides/) category.
-It describes what is informed consent and why it is important in the context of forensic investigations.
+It **describes what is informed consent and why it is important** in the context of forensic investigations.
 It also includes a template that can be used by point of contacts, analysts and forensic labs to obtain and record consent during a forensic investigation.

+!!! abstract "Consideración Legal"
+    This document **does not detail and is not sufficient to establish and maintain chain of custody.** These important procedures will be described in a separate piece of documentation in the future.

-We appreciate references shared by Access Now and others in support of this documentation.
+We appreciate references and reviews by the community of practice to support the development of this document.

 ## What is informed consent and why is it important?